 In fact, it’s very definitely what you should be doing, it’s what you actually say that’s key.
 It’s a percentage game whatever you do or says of course; you’ll very rarely get absolutely everyone to take up your offer and immediately book in (if you do, let us know your secret), but this is a basic business principle.
 Y

 ou need to find as many good leads or inquiries as possible, then some of those will book in for consultations and taster sessions, and a fewer number of those will then become paying clients.
 Say your ‘conversion rate’ of consultations to paying clients is 1 in 4.

 By increasing the number of consultations, simple maths tells us you will get more clients, even before working on improving your consultation skills (by the way, this illustrates why it’s essential to know and track the numbers in your business).

 So how do we do that?
-Here’s 3 simple things to say to increase the chances of gym members booking in for a free session.
+Here are 3 simple things to say to increase the chances of gym members booking a free session.
 Remember the aim is simply to get them to commit to spending a dedicated period of one-to-one time with you.
 Once you achieve this it’s then much easier to tailor that time to their needs:

 These strategies often work more effectively the second or third time you interact with the person.

 So make a point of just introducing yourself the first time you see them in the gym, without trying to offer anything (unless they ask of course!).